 We expect that cost of revenue as a percentage of net revenue will decrease and gross margin and gross profit will increase over the long term as our sales and production volumes increase and our cost per unit of our OCS disposable sets decreases due to efficiencies of scale.
 We intend to use our design, engineering and manufacturing capabilities to further advance and improve the efficiency of our manufacturing processes, which we believe will reduce costs and increase our gross margin.
 As utilization by customers of our OCS products increases, we expect that a greater number of OCS disposable sets will be used per year on the same OCS Console, thereby driving overall gross margin improvement.
 Because we expect that the number of OCS disposable sets sold over time will be significantly greater than the number of OCS Consoles sold or loaned to customers over that same period, we expect that our gross margin improvement will not be significantly affected by the number of OCS Consoles that we sell or loan to customers.
 While we expect gross margin to increase over the long term, it will likely fluctuate from quarter to quarter.
-In addition, we expect gross margin to decrease in the short-term resulting from lower efficiencies of scale due to anticipated lower revenue as a result of the COVID-19 pandemic and potential idle capacity charges due to temporarily reducing the manufacturing of our OCS products at our facility in Andover, Massachusetts.
+In addition, we expect gross margin to decrease in the short-term resulting from lower efficiencies of scale due to anticipated lower revenue as a result of the COVID-19 pandemic.